HarshalKolhe02/Alaska_Pipeline_FM/readme.md

 |65|104.1|127.49|
 |70|111.255|135.33|

-But, it is standard practise to take 30% excess pressure for safety purpose.
-By considering 30% less pressure from above values we get the following data.
+But, it is standard practice to take 30% excess pressure for safety purposes.
+By considering 30% less pressure from the above values we get the following data.
 | Steel Grade|Maximum Pressure (atm) for 0.462" thick pipe|Maximum Pressure (atm) for 0.562" thick pipe|
 |:----:|:----:|:---:|
 |60|61.39|74.68|
 |65|80.623|98.07|
 |70|85.581|104.103|

-So lets develop model considering Straight pipe with 0.462" thickness.
+So let's develop a model considering Straight pipe with 0.462" thickness.
-For pressure reduction we'll add a orifice which will make a pressure drop of 200 psi i.e. 13.61 atm.
+For pressure reduction, we'll add an orifice which will make a pressure drop of 200 psi i.e. 13.61 atm.
 Considering the following assumptions the graphs obtained are shown below
 #### Grade 60 Pipe 0.462" thick pipe
 ![RealPipeGrade60D462](https://hackmd.io/_uploads/H1x-MI7fyg.png)